jonathf/numpoly/README.rst

 Please feel free to `file an issue
 <https://github.com/jonathf/numpoly/issues>`_ for:

-* report bugs.
+* bug reporting
-* asking questions related to usage.
+* asking questions related to usage
-* requesting new feature.
+* requesting new features
-* want to contribute with code.
+* wanting to contribute with code